selfup/exdaas/README.md

 1. Build the container and run it: `./scripts/test.sh`
 2. Wait for: `Attaching to exdaas_prod_1`
 3. Run the bench suite in a different shell/pane/tab: `./scripts/bench.sh`

+        a.
+To keep changes in git HEAD pass the `-c` flag
+        b.
+Ex: `./scripts/bench.sh -c`
+        c.
+Otherwise the `.results.log` file will be checked out

 #### Another Alternative for Benching